jumogehn/vimrc/README.md

 http://stackoverflow.com/

-Thanks to the contributors(known and unknown) from the above, we could happy vim.
+Thanks to the authors and contributors (known and unknown) above, we could happy vim.

+## Feedback Hunted

 Any feedback including contributing is highly hunted.
 - Some good vim script snippets,